 7. Apollo 13 (1995)

-The Apollo 13 was one of the most infamous space accidents to have taken place and Ron Howard took the brave decision to document the incident on the silver screen.
-He went to great extent to bring about the naturalization for the movie and succeed by taking the help of the NASA for technical accuracy.
-The entire effect was a tumultuous ride of strained emotions, excitement and fear right from the initial liftoff to the splashdown.
+Apollo 13 was one of the most infamous space accidents to have taken place, and Ron Howard took the brave decision to document the incident on the silver screen.
+He went to a great extent to bring about the naturalization for the movie and succeeded by taking the help of NASA for technical accuracy.
+The entire effect was a tumultuous ride of strained emotions, excitement, and fear right from the initial liftoff to the splashdown.
 The audience floats with the three astronauts as they start to rely only on their will to make the perilous journey back home.
 It never goes over the top yet remains emotionally available to the audience allowing them to connect and empathize with the victims of the tragedy.
 Tears of joy are shed when they manage to return heroically after a long period of tension.
-The cast led by the trio of Tom Hanks, Kevin Bacon and Bill Paxton give in stupendous performances as the space stuck astronauts and transform the film into one of the most memorable watches in recent times.
+The cast, led by the trio of Tom Hanks, Kevin Bacon, and Bill Paxton, give stupendous performances as the space-stuck astronauts and transform the film into one of the most memorable watches in recent times.

 Read More: Best Hipster Movies of All Time